Philly Restaurant Patios and Rooftops for Outdoor Dining

 Local 44, West Philly

 With its location just a five-minute walk from Clark Park, there’s a clear park-to-patio pipeline happening at Local 44.
-On nice days, you’ll find the sidewalk packed with people sipping cloudy IPAs gewürztraminer by the glass, eating fish and chips, and veggie burgers, and generally luxuriating in the glory of a sunny neighborhood hang.
+On nice days, you’ll find the sidewalk packed with people sipping cloudy IPAs and orange wine by the glass, and eating fish and chips or veggie burgers, and generally luxuriating in the glory of a sunny neighborhood hang.
 4333 Spruce Street.

 Cantina La Martina, Kensington

 With a spacious back patio full of colorful picnic tables and umbrellas, Cantina La Martina is a great place to bring a group for brunch or a fun dinner out.
-Order a trio of tamales, a platter of braised goat with avocado leaves and chile sauce, and some of their spring and summer seasonal cocktails.
+Order a trio of tamales, a platter of braised goat with pasta salad and fresh tortillas, and some of their spring and summer seasonal cocktails.
 They have outdoor seating available all day, seven days a week.
 2800 D Street.

 Northern Liberties bar the Standard Tap, which has so far raised $5,000 by selling its Zelensky Mule, a Moscow mule without the Moscow